-Registering Windows 10 devices with an identity provider, like Azure Active Directory, is an important part of including endpoints in the Zero Trust security model.
+Registering Windows 10 devices with an identity provider, like Azure Active Directory (recently renamed Microsoft Entra ID), is an important part of including endpoints in the Zero Trust security model.

 In this article, I’m going to show you how to register Windows 10 with Azure Active Directory.
 You will 1) register a Windows 10 device with Azure Active Directory using the Settings app in Windows 10 and then 2) check that the device successfully registered using the Microsoft Endpoint Manager portal.

 Your organization’s data is accessed by different devices, like laptops, tablets, iOS and Android mobiles.
 And even IoT devices.
 The devices may be corporate owned or personal.
 And users may be located within the corporate network or outside it.
 Under these circumstances, it is imperative to first know which devices are accessing your organization’s data and then to devise a security plan to manage it.